0

 Strawberry Cream Cake

-4.67 from 45 votes
+4.71 from 86 votes

-This post may contain affiliate sales links.
-Please read my disclosure policy.
+This post may contain affiliate links.
+View my privacy policy and disclosure policy for more details.

 This Strawberry Cake shows up looking impressive and actually delivers.
 Soft vanilla layers.
 Light whipped cream.
 Fresh strawberries tucked into every bite.
 It slices clean, holds its shape, and still feels light enough for seconds, maybe thirds.
-Want a cake that looks bakery-level without acting high maintenance?
+Want a cake that looks bakery-level without acting high-maintenance?
 This is it.
 The batter mixes up smooth, the layers bake evenly, and the filling stays fluffy instead of sliding everywhere.
-It’s the kind of cake you make once and suddenly it’s your go-to.
+It’s the kind of cake you make once, and suddenly it’s your go-to.

 Ingredient Notes